 What if the Fed cannot bring about a change in interest rates?
 A liquidity trap4 is said to exist when a change in monetary policy has no effect on interest rates.
-This would be the case if the money demand curve were horizontal at some interest rate, as shown in Figure 11.5 "A Liquidity Trap".
-If a change in the money supply from Mto M' cannot change interest rates, then, unless there is some other change in the economy, there is no reason for investment or any other component of aggregate demand to change.
+This would be the case if the money demand curve were horizontal at some interest rate, as shown in Figure 11.4 "A Liquidity Trap".
+If a change in the money supply from M to M' cannot change interest rates, then, unless there is some other change in the economy, there is no reason for investment or any other component of aggregate demand to change.
 Hence, traditional monetary policy is rendered totally ineffective; its degree of impact on the economy is nil.
 At an interest rate of zero, since bonds cease to be an attractive alternative to money, which is at least useful for transactions purposes, there would be a liquidity trap.

-With the federal funds rate in the United States close to zero at the end of 2008, the possibility that the country is in or nearly in a liquidity trap cannot be dismissed.
+With the federal funds rate in the United States close to zero at the end of 2008, the possibility that the country was in or nearly in a liquidity trap could not be dismissed.
 As discussed in the introduction to the chapter, at the same time the Fed lowered the federal funds rate to close to zero, it mentioned that it intended to pursue additional, nontraditional measures.
 What the Fed seeks to do is to make firms and consumers want to spend now by using a tool not aimed at reducing the interest rate, since it cannot reduce the interest rate below zero.
 It thus shifts its focus to the price level and to avoiding expected deflation.
 For example, if the public expects the price level to fall by 2% and the interest rate is zero, by holding money, the money is actually earning a positive real interest rate of 2%-the difference between the nominal interest rate and the expected deflation rate.
-Since the nominal rate of interest cannot fall below zero (Who would, for example, want to lend at an interest rate below zero when lending is risky whereas cash is not?
-In short, it does not
+Since the nominal rate of interest cannot fall below zero (Who would, for since people will put off purchases because goods and services are expected to get cheaper.